ror-community/ror-site/content/blog/2020-11-11-who-is-the-ror-community.md

 This blog post highlights three key aspects of ROR's community focus:

-- ROR is a collaborative, global, multi-stakeholder community
+- ROR is a **collaborative, global, multi-stakeholder** community
-- There are a number of ways to get involved in ROR
+- There are a **number of ways to get involved** in ROR
 - It is important to have mechanisms for "taking the temperature" of the ROR community.
-So we are collecting data and input in the first-ever [ROR Community Survey](https://tinyurl.com/ror-survey-2020), which we hope to run on a regular basis going forward.
+So we are collecting data and input in the **first-ever [ROR Community Survey](https://tinyurl.com/ror-survey-2020)**, which we hope to run on a regular basis going forward.

 ## Who runs ROR?